ircpuzzles/website/content/solutions/2018-afd-summary.md

-With a little bit of imagination, one arrives at ``Guy Brush Three P Wood``, which, when searched for or remembered, is the name of the protagonist of the Monkey Island games.
+With a little bit of imagination, one arrives at ``Guy Brush Three P Wood``, which, when searched for or remembered, is the name of the protagonist of the _Monkey Island_ games.

 Guybrush Threepwood has a middle name, Ulysses.
 Therefore, the solution channel was: `######ulysses`

-## Level 21
+## Level 21 (ybden/vehk)
 ### Clues: https://is.gd/FwIbsg

 The penultimate level.
-The image depicts a Fez, hinting at the game FEZ, a puzzle-platformer.
+The image depicts a Fez, hinting at the game _FEZ_, a puzzle-platformer.
 Not immediately visible, but discernible after some modification in an image editor, one comes across hieroglyph-like characters in the top right corner of the image.

 The characters are from FEZ's in-game alphabet, and spell out text from the Rosetta Stone after being deciphered: ``PTOLEMY, THE EVER-LIVING, THE BELOVED